SLP-Community/SexLab-Wiki/docs/slp/installation.md

 - **Stable Release:** [LoversLab](https://www.loverslab.com/files/file/25318-sexlab-p/)
 - **WIP/Beta:** [Discord](https://discord.gg/JPSHb4ebqj)

 **Critical:** P+ must win ALL file conflicts.
-Let it overwrite every mod that touches base SexLab.
+Let it overwrite every mod that touches base SexLab.*

+*The only exception is HentaiRim for SLP+.
+It needs Papyrus functions that have yet to be added to the main scripts.

 ### Step 4: Install Animation Packs